 Right-of-use assets shall be tested for impairment in accordance with IAS 36 Impairment of assets.
 Ice Group defines a revenue generating unit (RGU) as a unique number identifier enabling a customer access to a product offering in the billing system (subscription).
 Examples of product offerings are smartphone services and mobile broadband.
 Further, the Group separates between a subscriber and a customer.
 A subscriber is the end user of the RGU while the customer is the legal owner (individual or business) who has a contract with Ice Group for the provision of products and services.
 A customer can have one or more RGUs.
-It is not possible to estimate which RGU to use to calculate value for an individual asset, as the RGU uses different assets based on geographical location, and the RGUs roam.
-Because of this, assets are tested for impairment in total.
+Subscriptions sold by the Group are not recognised as assets and are thus not a CGU as defined in IAS 36.